 Inclusive Cyclical Living

 Cyclical living is not just the remit of bleeding womxn; with or without a visible monthly cycle, living in tune with your rhythms and the rhythms of nature is beneficial your mental, physical and emotional health.

-There are many reasons why a woman might not have visible monthly cycle such as being born without a womb, having had a hysterectomy, menopause, early menopause, lactational amenorrhea, hypothalamic amenorrhea, eating disorders, hormonal contraception, being a trans woman and some health issues (to name but a few) and there are many ways to explore cyclicity beyond just Menstrual Cycle Awareness.
+There are many reasons why a person might not have a visible monthly cycle, including (but not limited to) being born without a womb, having had a hysterectomy, menopause, early menopause, lactational amenorrhea, hypothalamic amenorrhea, eating disorders, hormonal contraception, being a trans woman, and some health issues.
+However, there are many ways to explore cyclicity beyond just Menstrual Cycle Awareness.
 As with hormonal contraception you won't be tracking your period, but tracking and charting your moods, energy levels, behaviours, tendencies and physical changes can be a very grounding practice, providing insight into your mental, physical and emotional wellbeing.
 If you're not working with a cycle I often suggest tracking alongside the phases of the moon.

 All of my offerings (EVEN Menstrual Mentoring) are open to all womxn whether bleeding or not.
 I seek to combine menstrual cycle awareness with lunar cycle, cyclical living and seasonal awareness for the benefit of all.
 I never explicitly ask about your cycling life, this is an entirely optional area of discussion.
 It is very important to me that womxn with and without wombs, with and without periods and with or without a positive relationship to menstruality are included and supported equally within these spaces.